 This is a review of Google’s new YouTube app for kids, called YouTube Kids.
-The app is a kid-friendly version of YouTube that shows only age appropriate videos.
-There are parental control features included such as the ability to set a time limit for viewing.
+The app is a kid-friendly version of YouTube that shows only age appropriate videos, no comments or ratings.
+There are parental control features included such as the ability to set a time limit for viewing and block videos.

 Kids, teens and adults all love the fun and educational videos on YouTube.
 But there is some bad mixed in with the good.
 Here are some tips for a safer YouTube experience.